 Scale and polish

-This is when your teeth are professionally cleaned by the hygienist.
+Scale and polish is where your teeth are professionally cleaned by the hygienist.
 It involves carefully removing the deposits that build up on the teeth (tartar).

 Braces (orthodontic treatment) straighten or move teeth to improve the appearance of the teeth and how they work.

-Braces can be removable, so you can take them out and clean them, or fixed, so they're stuck to your teeth and you can't take them out.
+Braces can be removable, so you can take them out and clean them, or fixed, so they're stuck to your teeth and you cannot take them out.

 They can be made of metal, plastic or ceramic.
 Invisible braces are made of a clear plastic.